microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

 * **Subscription**: Select your desired subscription for the deployment.
 * **Resouce group**: Select the **Synapse-WWI-Lab** resource group you previously created.
 * **Unique Suffix**: This unique suffix will be used naming resources that will created as part of your deployment.
+Make sure you follow correct Azure [Resource naming](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging#resource-naming) conventions.
 * **SQL Administrator Login Password**: Provide a strong password for the SQLPool that will be created as part of your deployment.
+[Visit here](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15#password-complexity) to read about password rules in place.
 Your password will be needed during the next steps.
 Make sure you have your password noted and secured.
 * **Location**: The datacenter where your Azure Synapse environment will be created.
 * **Streaming Dataset**: The name of your Twitter PowerBI Dataset that will be automatically created by Azure Stream Analytics.
 Feel free to leave the default value.
 * **Pbi Worksapce Id**: The Power BI workspace ID for your default workspace on the Power BI Portal.